Where to Go Every Month of the Year for Better Weather, Fewer Crowds, and the Most Value

 January: Marrakech

-Cool and crisp aren’t two ideas readily associated with Morocco’s heady, glamorous, and overheated city.
-But come to Marrakech in January, and you’ll actually enjoy wandering around the souk or Jardin Majorelle, rather than struggling with high temps (that reach the 90s in the summer) and wall-to-wall crowds.
-In January, expect sunny days in the mid-60s and cool nights that get down to 40 degrees.
+The sun is strong in Marrakech, and for much of the year it’s pretty hot, but January is the city’s coolest month—the air is downright crisp.
+Start off the year here and you’ll be able to wander around the souk and Jardin Majorelle for hours without desperately seeking shade.
+Expect sunny days in the mid-60s and cool nights that get down to 40 degrees.
 Those clear skies are ideal for stargazing, too, so head up to the Atlas Mountains 60 miles or so away for nighttime adventures; after a devastating earthquake in September 2023, the High Atlas Mountains region is recovering and has bounced back thanks in large part to tourism.
-Remember that it’s very cold after sunset, as is typical for a desert, so pack a proper winter jacket and a fleece, some cashmere, or both.
+Remember that sunset causes a big temperature drop, as is typical for a desert, so pack a proper winter jacket and a fleece, some cashmere, or both.
 If you’re curious and a seasoned skier, try a few runs in Oukaimeden, a ski resort in the mountains—know, however, that facilities are basic.

 Interior of a café in Venice warmly lit, with several people at small tables